 The appearance of an object in a scene is directly affected by the position of the sun, the cloud cover, the amount of dust in the air, or the humidity level.

-Because projects often require different approaches to the simulation and rendering of atmospheres, Ozone offers no less than four different atmospheric models, ranging from simple background skies to photo-based environments and physically accurate atmospheres.
+Because projects often require different approaches to the simulation and rendering of atmospheres, CloudFactory Ozone 2017 offers no less than five different atmospheric models, ranging from simple background skies to photo-based environments and physically accurate atmospheres.

 Within this wide choice you will find the solution that best fits your project's needs.

 Advanced algorithms produce multitudes of atmospheric effects, from the natural world to the frontiers of your imagination.